porsche-design-system/porsche-design-system/docs/ssr-support.md

 ## ✅ Typography

-## ⚠️ Banner
+## ✅ Banner

-- No styles for e.g. slotted links
+- Hint: Slotted styles aren't supported (e.g. slotted anchors)

-## ⚠️ Icon
+## ✅ Icon

-- Color doesn't match 100% (but almost)
-- Inherited color doesn't work at all
+- Hint: Icons provided by `source` reflect `theme` but no `color` prop

 ## ⚠️ Checkbox Wrapper

-- Icon not colored correctly for success/error message
 - Indeterminate state
 - Required state
 - No styles for e.g. slotted links

-## ⚠️ Fieldset Wrapper
+## ✅ Fieldset Wrapper

-- Icon not colored correctly

 ## ⚠️ Grid

 - Some spacing not correct

-## ⛔ Accordion
+## ✅ Accordion

-- Icon not colored correctly on dark theme

-## ⛔ Button Group
+## ✅ Button Group

-- Icon not colored correctly on dark theme

-## ⛔ Button Pure
+## ✅ Button Pure

-- Icon not colored correctly on dark theme
-- Inherited size not calculable
+- Hint: Icons provided by `icon-source` prop aren't supported
+- Hint: Prop `size` with value `inherit` is not supported

-## ⛔ Button
+## ✅ Button

-- Icon not colored correctly on dark theme
+- Hint: Icons provided by `icon-source` prop aren't supported

 ## ⛔ Carousel

-- Doesn't work at all
+- This component uses `Splide` which relies on a lot of Browser API related calculations and style definitions.
+That's why it's not supported to be rendered on a node server atm.